 Wallace Community College requires a comprehensive assessment of students upon admission to the College and prior to enrollment in associate degree or certificate programs.
-All first-time students are assessed in the areas of English, mathematics, and reading through administration of the ASSET® or COMPASS® and placed at the appropriate level as indicated by the assessment results.
-Students who are not satisfied with their placement in assigned developmental courses may retake the ASSET® or COMPASS®.
+All first-time students are assessed in the areas of English, mathematics, and reading through administration of the ACCUPLACER® and placed at the appropriate level as indicated by the assessment results.
+Students who are not satisfied with their placement in assigned developmental courses may retake the ACCUPLACER®.
 Students will be given a different version of the tests.
-Students must pay \$8 to retest on ASSET® or COMPASS® whether they take one, two, or three portions of the test.
+Students must pay \$10 per subject area to retest on ACCUPLACER®.
 Students may retest only once in a three-year period, and testing must be completed in one session.
 Students testing into developmental courses must remain in those courses unless they satisfy requirements by retesting.
 Test scores are valid for a three-year period.
 After three years, scores become invalid and students must retest.
 No fee is charged to retest if scores are invalid.